Kuhn length

-The Kuhn length is a theoretical treatment, developed by Hans Kuhn, in which a real polymer chain is considered as a collection of $N$ Kuhn segments each with a Kuhn length $b$.
+The Kuhn length is a theoretical treatment, developed by Werner Kuhn, in which a real polymer chain is considered as a collection of $N$ Kuhn segments each with a Kuhn length $b$.
 Each Kuhn segment can be thought of as if they are freely jointed with each other.
 Each segment in a freely jointed chain can randomly orient in any direction without the influence of any forces, independent of the directions taken by other segments.
 Instead of considering a real chain consisting of $n$ bonds and with fixed bond angles, torsion angles, and bond lengths, Kuhn considered an equivalent ideal chain with $N$ connected segments, now called Kuhn segments, that can orient in any random direction.

 The length of a fully stretched chain is $L=Nb$ for the Kuhn segment chain.
 In the simplest treatment, such a chain follows the random walk model, where each step taken in a random direction is independent of the directions taken in the previous steps, forming a random coil.
-The average end-to-end distance for a chain satisfying the random walk model is $\langle R^2\rangle = Nb^2$.
+The mean square end-to-end distance for a chain satisfying the random walk model is $\langle R^2\rangle = Nb^2$.

 Since the space occupied by a segment in the polymer chain cannot be taken by another segment, a self-avoiding random walk model can also be used.
 The Kuhn segment construction is useful in that it allows complicated polymers to be treated with simplified models as either a random walk or a self-avoiding walk, which can simplify the treatment considerably.